The Power of Zapier for the Non-Developer

 Fortunately, Stripe and WordPress are both structured and well-documented for developers to add custom functionality if that’s what you need.
 But there is also a service that can accomplish certain tasks without the need for extending WP Simple Pay with custom code.

-As of this post, Zapier has over 1,000 connected apps (amazing!) with more being added on a regular basis.
+As of this post, Zapier has over 1,000 connected apps (amazing!) with more being added regularly.

 A Primer on Using Stripe & Zapier